 In a large bowl, combine remaining ingredients (onions through black pepper).
 Fold in potatoes while they are still warm.
 Taste.
 Add additional salt if needed.
 Refrigerate at least 2 hours until chilled.
 Stir again just before serving.

 *ranch dressing mix-You can use the packets from the store but I prefer my homemade recipe here.

-WAYS I MAKE IT EASIER
+WAYS TO MAKE RANCH POTATO SALAD EASIER

 A few ways I make this recipe faster, if I’m in a hurry: